Apply Now for The 2015 DNA Residency Program!

 Students will be responsible for creating a digital media project based on their learning experiences during the residency.

-- Must submit an essay (300-500 words) describing why they would like to take part in this program and which science classes they have taken.
+- Must submit an essay (300-500 words) describing why they would like to take part in this program.

 - Must have a strong interest in incorporating scientific research and/or genetics into their school programming or study.

 - Must provide a letter of recommendation from a science teacher.
 An additional letter from a teacher/coach/mentor may be submitted.

 - Must commit to program dates and times.

 Program Dates: Monday, June 22-Friday, July 31, 2015 from 8:30am-3:30pm (excluding Friday, July 3).

 Participants will receive a stipend, a CTA/RTA pass or parking vouchers, and a one-year family membership to the Field Museum.